 If you’ve not tried it already, it really is rather pleasant (even if we do say so ourselves).
 It’s a point of pride at PH HQ that we get so much positive feedback on the subtle nature of the flavor, especially as it’s not our main selling point!

-Ok, so what’s the difference between the all-natural drink mixes and low calorie effervescent tablets?
+What’s the difference between the drink mixes and tablets?

 The all-natural drink mix packets contain a small amount of carbohydrate (16-17g) in the form of sugar.